+1-802-778-9005

 7. Damaged Windows operating system: You may have a damaged Windows operating system

-What happens when QuickBooks has stopped working or not responding?
+What happens when QuickBooks has stopped working or is not responding?

-Is your QuickBooks not opening or working?
-Below, we have listed some indicators that help you determine and spot the issue more easily.
+Is your QuickBooks not opening or responding?
+The indicators below help you identify the issue more accurately.
 Let’s take a look:

-• Performance Slowdown: The QuickBooks Desktop work slowly and hinder your ongoing task.
+• Performance Slowdown: The QuickBooks Desktop works slowly and hinders your ongoing task.

 • Unresponsive Hardware: Your mouse and keyboard stop responding to your clicks.

-• Frequent Freezing or Lagging: Your QuickBooks Desktop freeze or hang now and then while trying to run the software in your system.
+• Frequent Freezing or Lagging: Your QuickBooks Desktop freeze or hangs now and then while trying to run the software in your system.

 • Repeated Crashes: QuickBooks suddenly crashes and stops working regularly when you try to open it.